November 2013 Picture of the Month

 , c.1926, etching on paper, 44.5 x 34.7 cm by Jankel Adler

 Jankiel Adler was born in 1895 in Tuszyn, near Lódz in Poland, into a large, orthodox Jewish family: only his parents called him Jankel – the name he would later adopt.

 Adler's arrival in Paris in 1933 can be seen as part of a 'second wave' of artists from Russia who were drawn west to Germany, then to France.
-His etching, Ein Jude, probably executed in 1926 during his second Paris visit, brings a modernist technique to a traditional subject.
+His etching, Ein Jude, part of the Ben Uri permanent collection, was probably executed in 1926 during his second Paris visit, and brings a modernist technique to a traditional subject.

 Adler's work is also featured on the Your Paintings website, a project by the BBC, in conjunction with the Public Catalogue Foundation (PCF), ‘set to uncover the nation’s art’.

-Jankel Adler, an émigré artist, deals explicitly with identity and migration, and is extensively represented in the Ben Uri collection:
+Jankel Adler, an émigré artist, deals explicitly with identity and migration, and is extensively represented in the Ben Uri collection.